learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 Enumerable methods or "Enumerables" is:

 1. Given a collection
-2. Based on the number visit each one by its number in the series (Latin: _ex numero_, the source of "enumerate") or "enumerate" the collection
+2. Based on the number, visit each one by its number in the series (Latin: _ex numero_, the source of "enumerate") or "enumerate" the collection
 3. Do some "work" or "test" the elements or pairs in the collection
 4. THEN: